How to apply for a Golden visa/investor visa in Spain?

-In order to obtain a visa, you need to consultthis websiteto find the nearest consulate and ask for an appointment by sending an email:
+To obtain this visa, you need to consultthis websiteto find the nearest consulate and ask for an appointment by sending an email:

 Then in the email, you need to specify the following information:

-The applicant's personal details (full name, nationality, passport number, and telephone number)
+The applicant's details (full name, nationality, passport number, and telephone number)